helmless/helmless/docs/docs/what-is-helmless.md

 --8<-- "docs/_partials/architectur-diagram.md"

-Helmless gives you a powerful serverless deployment workflow that is:
+Helmless gives you a powerful serverless deployment workflow that is very simple to use, yet flexible and extensible.

-- 🎯 **Simple but powerful** - Helm-based workflows without Kubernetes complexity
-- ⚡ **Fast and efficient** - Direct serverless deployments with minimal overhead
-- 🔒 **Secure by default** - Built-in security best practices and workload identity
-- 🌐 **Cloud agnostic** - Works across major cloud providers
-- 🤝 **Open Source** - Community-driven and built to evolve

 ## Getting Started